ExtendRealityLtd/VRTK/README.md

  * 2D and 3D controls like buttons, levers, doors, drawers, etc.
  * And much more...

-VRTK is split into four main sections:

- * Prefabs - `VRTK/Prefabs/`
- * Scripts - `VRTK/Scripts/`
- * Examples - `VRTK/Examples/`
- * SDK - `VRTK/SDK`

-The `VRTK` directory is where all of the relevant files are kept and this directory can be simply copied over to an existing project.

-*VRTK is heavily inspired by the [SteamVR Plugin for Unity3d Github Repo].*

 ## Examples

 A collection of example scenes have been created to aid with